namas191297/yolov8-segmentation-end2end-onnxruntime/README.md

 ## License

 This repository uses the YOLOv8 model provided by Ultralytics.
-Please note that YOLOv8 is licensed under the **GPL-3.0 License**.
-If you distribute or modify this repository, ensure compliance with the terms of the GPL-3.0 license.
+Please note that YOLOv8 is licensed under the **AGPL-3.0 License**.
+If you distribute or modify this repository, ensure compliance with the terms of the AGPL-3.0 license.

-For more details, you can review the license here: [Ultralytics YOLOv8 License](https://github.com/ultralytics/yolov8/blob/main/LICENSE).
+For more details, you can review the license here: [Ultralytics YOLOv8 License](https://github.com/ultralytics/ultralytics/yolov8/blob/main/LICENSE).

 ---

+## Modifications

+This repository is a modified version of [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) licensed under the AGPL-3.0 License.
+Modifications include:

+- Integrated all post-processing directly into the ONNX model.
+- Enhanced real-time object detection and segmentation capabilities.
+- Optimized model performance for specific use cases.

+**Date of Modifications:** October 2024

 ## Contributions